 Snoring in Children: Causes & Cures

-Tonsils and adenoids are special lymph glands way in the back of the nose and throat.
+Tonsils and adenoids are special lymph glands located way in the back of the nose and throat.
 They serve as our own personal Homeland Security protection patrol, constantly churning out squads of antibodies and white blood cells to capture viruses and germs before they can sneak into the body.

 When throat muscles relax during sleep, those soft tissues collapse a bit.
 Usually that is not a problem, but if your child has big tonsils and adenoids, the whole breathing “tunnel” can narrow dramatically.
 That makes a child’s throat close off with each deep breath—like a paper bag collapsing when you suck the air out of it.
 The results: snoring!